Something went wrong. Try again later

 No Caption Provided

-Street Fighter III: New Generation is a 2D fighting game developed and released by Capcom for arcades (running their CP System III hardware) on February 4, 1997.
+Street Fighter III: New Generation, sometimes known in North America simply as Three: A New Generation of Street Fighters, is a 2D fighting game developed and released by Capcom for arcades (using their CP System III hardware) on February 4, 1997.

 The direct successor to the Street Fighter II series of games, Street Fighter III features a new graphical style (with more elaborate sprites and animations), a new playable character roster (most of whom are original fighters), and a revamped gameplay system.
 Along with using gameplay mechanics from other Capcom games, it introduces three key features: parrying, universal overhead attacks ("leap attacks"), and the "Super Art" system (super combos that must be selected when choosing a fighter).